marta-file-manager/MarcoKit/README.md

 - Minify or prettify Marco documents;
 - Convert Marco to Objective-C representation of JSON and vice-versa.

+## Carthage

+MarcoKit can be imported as a [Carthage](https://github.com/Carthage/Carthage) dependency:

+`github "marta-file-manager/MarcoKit" "v0.1"`

 ## Documentation

 The API reference is available [here](https://marta-file-manager.github.io/MarcoKit/api/index.html).